Sim-Suction: Learning a Suction Grasp Policy for Cluttered Environments Using a Synthetic Benchmark: Abstract

 \section{Abstract}

 This paper presents \textit{Sim-Suction}, a robust object-aware suction grasp policy for mobile manipulation platforms with dynamic camera viewpoints, designed to pick up unknown objects from cluttered environments.
 Suction grasp policies typically employ data-driven approaches, necessitating large-scale, accurately-annotated suction grasp datasets.
 However, the generation of suction grasp datasets in cluttered environments remains underexplored, leaving uncertainties about the relationship between the object of interest and its surroundings.
 To address this, we propose a benchmark synthetic dataset, \textit{Sim-Suction-Dataset}, comprising 500 cluttered environments with 3.2 million annotated suction grasp poses.
 The efficient \textit{Sim-Suction-Dataset} generation process provides novel insights by combining analytical models with dynamic physical simulations to create fast and accurate suction grasp pose annotations.
 We introduce \textit{Sim-Suction-Pointnet} to generate robust 6D suction grasp poses by learning point-wise affordances from the \textit{Sim-Suction-Dataset}, leveraging the synergy of zero-shot text-to-segmentation.
 Real-world experiments for picking up all objects demonstrate that \textit{Sim-Suction-Pointnet} achieves success rates of 96.76\%, 94.23\%, and 92.39\% on cluttered level 1 objects (prismatic shape), cluttered level 2 objects (more complex geometry), and cluttered mixed objects, respectively.
-The \textit{Sim-Suction} policies outperform state-of-the-art benchmarks tested by approximately 21\% in cluttered mixed scenes.
+The codebase can be accessed at \href{https://github.com/junchengli1/Sim-Suction-API}{\textit{https://github.com/junchengli1/Sim-Suction-API}}.